-Continuous Positive Airway Pressure (CPAP) is air pressure that is delivered into your airways by a machine.
-The pressure helps keep your airway open.
-It allows air to more easily get in an out of your lungs.
+Continuous Positive Airway Pressure (CPAP) is pressure that is delivered into your airway by a machine.

 Continuous Positive Airway Pressure Machine